OpenDataServices/decision-pipeline/docs/glossary.md

     The pipeline shows the progress of a decision from early-stage refinement work through to acceptance or rejection by the membership.

 Decision Pipeline Procedures
-    A set of procedures that ensure that all relevant decisions are represented on the decision pipeline, that members can access timely and relevant information, that members know how to engage with decisions, and that decision sponsors can rely on the membership to engage in an appropriate and timely manner.
+    A set of procedures that ensure that all relevant decisions are represented on the decision pipeline, that members can access timely and relevant information, that members know how to engage with decisions, and that decision facilitators can rely on the membership to engage in an appropriate and timely manner.

 Decision Register
     A record of all decisions made, and their results.